rodu/protect-static/README.md

 ## Install

-In your project (the one you want to publish and protect) run:
+In your project (the one you want to protect) run:

-The package is not released to NPM registry at this time and you can install directly from GitHub:

-`npm install --save-dev git+https://github.com/rodu/protect-static.git`
+`npm install --save-dev protect-static@beta`

 **Note:** During the install, you may notice lots of text being printed out.
 That's output from the `node-webcrypto-ossl` and it's perfectly normal.